Detection rules schema¶

 str |

-How the rule works (specific fields, strings, conditions). |
+How the rule works: specific fields, strings, and conditions used. |

 threat_model |